carpentries-incubator/ml4bio-workshop/_episodes/05-logit-ann.md

 mathjax: true
 ---

+## Logistic Regression

 Logistic regression is a classifier that models the probability of a certain label.
-In our original example, when we predicted whether a price for a house is high or low, we were classifying our responses into two categories.
+In the T-cells example, we were classifying whether cells were in the two categories of active or quiescent.
 Using the logistic regression to predict one of the two labels is a binary logistic regression.
-Everything that applies to the binary classification could be applied to multi-class problems (for example, high, medium, or low).
+Everything that applies to the binary classification could be applied to multi-class problems (for example if there was a third cell state).
-The focus of this workshop is on binary classification.
+We will be focusing on the binary classification problem.

 #### Linear regression vs. logistic regression